 Biases in the Tech Eco-System

-The ever-widening digital divide plagues those who face barriers within some or all facets of technology, whether it is access, quality, cost, learning, social bias, or other causes all of which have created an uneven playing field for individuals, groups or entire countries.
+The ever-widening digital divide plagues all facets of technology, whether it is access, quality, cost, learning, social bias, or other causes.
+These all have created an uneven playing field for individuals, groups or entire countries.

 Starting with early education through career experiences, a host of inequities create a deep-seated under-representation within workforces based on such aspects as race, culture, socio-economics, residency, and others.

-This can be noted fully with the existence of a closed-off pipeline into tech careers for some that starts at an early age and culminates with the mass under-representation of diverse populations in the workforce.
+This results in a closed-off pipeline into tech careers for some that starts at an early age and culminates with the mass under-representation of diverse populations in the workforce.

-Children face immediate bias in school systems, as people of color and girls are often perceived as less capable STEM areas.
-In addition, children face challenges of socio-economics, including complete lack of broadband or inefficient internet services, inaccessible hardware and software, and little to no educational support in online safety, e-learning skills, and career explorations, all areas that are critical to being included in tech careers and the digital world overall.
+Children face bias in school systems – for example, people of color and girls are often perceived as less capable in STEM areas.
+In addition, children face challenges including a lack of broadband or inefficient internet services, lack of access to hardware and software, and little to no educational support in online safety, e-learning skills, and career explorations.
+These areas are critical for inclusion in tech careers and the digital world overall.

-This sets a course of barriers throughout educational placements, from elementary school through college and certification/adult learning stages.
-And, of course, this results in a lack of diversity within career placements in the tech space.
-In addition, discrimination and unconscious biases continue to block even the most prepared under-represented populations into tech careers and career advancements.
+Such inequity in early life sets a course of barriers from elementary school through college and certification/adult learning stages, which then results in a lack of diversity within career placements in the tech space.
+Even after hiring, discrimination and unconscious biases continue to block even the most prepared under-represented populations in career advancements.

 One In Tech works to address this eco-system of issues that culminates with a lack of diversity in the cybersecurity and tech-wide workforce.
 Our strategy is designed to provide both children and adult programs.
 Our youth programs include the basics of cyber safety and skill-building through career exploration and preparation.
 Our adult programs provide support, resources, mentoring, skill-building, and a host of other services to those who are often under-represented in cyber career pathways.
 This also includes work within the corporte sector to educate and build systems to break down biases.